Boltzmann equation for granular media with thermal force in a weakly inhomogeneous setting

 \section{Abstract}

-In this paper, we consider the spatially inhomogeneous diffusively driven inelastic Boltzmann equation in different cases: the restitution coefficient can be constant or can depend on the impact velocity (which is a more physically relevant case), including in particular the case of viscoelastic hard-spheres.
-In the weak thermalization regime, i.e when the diffusion parameter is sufficiently small, we prove existence of global solutions considering both the close-to-equilibrium and the weakly inhomogeneous regimes.
+In this paper, we consider the spatially inhomogeneous diffusively driven inelastic Boltzmann equation in different cases: the restitution coefficient can be constant or can depend on the impact velocity (which is a more physically relevant case), including in particular the case of viscoelastic hard spheres.
+In the weak thermalization regime, i.e. when the diffusion parameter is sufficiently small, we prove existence of global solutions considering the close-to-equilibrium regime as well as the weakly inhomogeneous regime in the case of a constant restitution coefficient.
+It is the very first existence theorem of global solution in an inelastic ``collision regime'' (that is excluding \cite{AR} where an existence theorem is proven in a near to the vacuum regime).
 We also study the long-time behavior of these solutions and prove a convergence to equilibrium with an exponential rate.
 The basis of the proof is the study of the linearized equation.
-We obtain a new result on it, we prove existence of a spectral gap in weighted (stretched exponential and polynomial) Sobolev spaces, more precisely, there is a one-dimensional eigenvalue which is negative and which tends to $0$ when the diffusion parameter tends to $0$.
-To do that, we take advantage of the recent paper \cite{GMM} where the spatially inhomogeneous equation for elastic hard spheres has been considered.
-As far as the case of a constant coefficient is concerned, the present paper improves similar results obtained in \cite{MM2} in a spatially homogeneous framework.
+We obtain a new result on it, we prove existence of a spectral gap in weighted (stretched exponential and polynomial) Sobolev spaces and a result of exponential stability for the semigroup generated by the linearized operator.
+To do that, we develop a perturbative argument around the spatially inhomogeneous equation for elastic hard spheres and we take advantage of the recent paper \cite{GMM} where this equation has been considered.
+We then link the linearized theory with the nonlinear one in order to handle the full non-linear problem thanks to new bilinear estimates on the collision operator that we establish.
+As far as the case of a constant coefficient is concerned, the present paper largely improves similar results obtained in \cite{MM2} in a spatially homogeneous framework.
 Concerning the case of a non-constant coefficient, this kind of results is new and we use results on steady states of the linearized equation from \cite{AL3}.

-\textbf{Mathematics Subject Classification (2000)}: 76P05 Rarefied gas flows, Boltzmann equation [See also 82B40, 82C40, 82D05]; 76T25 Granular flows [See also 74C99, 74E20]; 47H20 Semigroups of nonlinear operators [See also 37L05, 47J35, 54H15, 58D07].
+\textbf{Mathematics Subject Classification (2010)}: 76P05 Rarefied gas flows, Boltzmann equation [See also 82B40, 82C40, 82D05]; 76T25 Granular flows [See also 74C99, 74E20]; 47H20 Semigroups of nonlinear operators [See also 37L05, 47J35, 54H15, 58D07].